qooxdoo/qooxdoo/docs/core/oo_feature_summary.md

 Static members (often called "class" members) are also part of the class definition and declared in a map with the `statics` key.
 Static _ methods_ are given by providing a function declaration, while all other values declare static _attributes_.
-Typically they are given in uppercase to distinguish them from instance members:
+Typically, they are given in uppercase to distinguish them from instance members:

 ```javascript